Bad credit doesn’t automatically preclude you from buying a home. You still have options – and a USDA loan is one of them.

 Get Your Credit Questions AnsweredGet matched with a USDA Lender and check your eligibility today! →

 If you’re worried about your credit score hurting your chances at a USDA loan, the best thing to do is to boost your credit before applying.
-Paying off just one credit card or removing one account from collections can have a huge influence on your score and your chances at getting your loan.
+Paying off just one credit card or removing one account from collections can have a huge influence on your score and your chances of getting your loan.

 To improve your score, start by setting up automatic payments of all your bills.
 Timely payment plays a huge role in your score, and ensuring your future bills are paid on time, every time can have a big impact.